Jakob Forssmed

-Jakob Forssmed (born 28 December 1974) is a Swedish politician who serves as Minister for Social Affairs and Public Health in the cabinet of Prime Minister Ulf Kristersson since October 2022.
+Jakob Forssmed (born 28 December 1974) is a Swedish politician who has served as Minister for Social Affairs and Public Health in the cabinet of Prime Minister Ulf Kristersson since October 2022.
 A member of the Christian Democrats, he has been a member of the Riksdag since 2014 and first deputy leader under Ebba Busch since 2015.

 Prior to entering the Riksdag, Forssmed was a state secretary in the coordination unit of the Prime Minister's Office during the cabinet of Prime Minister Fredrik Reinfeldt from 2006 to 2014.
 He also served as chairman of the Young Christian Democrats from 2001 to 2004.